Ngā ratonga tautoko ā-kāinga Home support services

 Home support service suppliers

-Contracted professional organisations provide home support services.
-These contracts are organised by:
+Contracted professional organisations can provide home support services.
+This support can be funded by:

 - Whaikaha — Ministry of Disabled People